Both terms are different.

 But all that is a bit stressful.
 So, let’s say that I trust you are a polite person with moral and ethical principles, and that if your project becomes a little known, people will know it, and I will know it.

-If you are a Pro License user, nothing happens.
+If you are a Pro License or a Broadcast License user, nothing happens.

 Formerly I used to use MIDI synthesizers on a Korg Pa800 Professional Arranger Keyboard after composing on my PC with Cakewalk Pro Audio program (predecessor of the current Sonar).

-I am currently using Propellerhead Reason 10 with its complete mastering options.
+I am currently using Reason Studios (formerly known as Propellerhead Reason) with its complete mastering options.